 We bought it.
 With a new 7/1 ARM mortgage at 2.125% I was motivated to move into the new house immediately.
-So we did soon after closing.
 Every day we delayed moving into our new home felt like a waste of money due to the mortgage.

 Took My Time Renting Out My Old House

 With our old paid off house, I took a couple weeks touching up the house in preparation to rent it out.
-In the past, I would touch up the house in a couple days so it could be rented out ASAP.
+In the past, I would have touched up the house in a couple days so it could be rented out ASAP.